HemingwayLee/cloud-cheatsheet/cli/README.md

 * The credentials and config file are updated when you run the command `aws configure`
   * The config file is located at `~/.aws/config`
   * The credentials file is located at `~/.aws/credentials`

+## Keys
+* AWS account access keys: If you forget your account access keys, you can create new access keys without disabling the existing access keys.
+If you are not using the existing keys, you can delete those